-Unitholders may switch from one of the Funds to another.
-A switch is the transfer of your investment money from one Fund to another.
+Unitholders may switch from one of the Funds to another mutual fund managed by the Manager.
+A switch is the transfer of your investment money from one Fund to another mutual fund.
 Switches may be effected using the form authorized from time to time by Educators Financial Group.
 No switches will be permitted during any period when redemption of units has been suspended (see "Redemptions" below).
-See "Income Tax Considerations for Investors" for a discussion of tax considerations relating to a switch.
+See "Income Tax Considerations" for a discussion of tax considerations relating to a switch.